alexallenspach/Introduction-to-the-Tidyverse/Types of visualizations/README.md

 In this chapter, you'll learn how to create line plots, bar plots, histograms, and boxplots.
 You'll see how each plot requires different methods of data manipulation and preparation, and you’ll understand how each of these plot types plays a different role in data analysis.

+Line Plots: Useful for showing change over time
+Bar Plots: Useful for comparing statistics for each of several categories
+Histograms: Useful for describing the distribution of a one dimensional numeric variable Box Plots: Useful for comparing the distribution of a numeric variable among several categories

 Open files in following order:
 1) Visualizing median GDP per capita over time
 2) Visualizing median GDP per capita by continent over time